Locally induced Gaussian processes for large-scale simulation experiments: Computation and benchmarking

-Building of wIMSE inducing point designs $\bar{\X}_m(\x^\star)$ and templates $\bar{\X}_m(\check{\x})$, generically $\bar{\X}_m$ below, follows Algorithm \ref{alg:ligp_temp} with values of $m$ and $n$ appropriate to the input dimension $d$ (Section \ref{sec:nsize}), provided momentarily with our particular exercises.
-For initial local lengthscale $\theta^{(0)}$, we have had success with a number of heuristics which often lead to similar values/similar performance for LIGP methods in our exercises. \citet{laGP} suggest the 10\% quantile of squared pairwise distances between the neighborhood points $\X_n$.\footnote{In {\tt laGP}, the function that calculates $\theta^{(0)}$ in this way is {\tt darg}.} See Algorithm \ref{alg:ip_wimse}.
+Building of wIMSE inducing point designs $\bar{\X}_m(\x^\star)$ and templates $\bar{\X}_m(\check{\x})$, generically $\bar{\X}_m$ below, follows Algorithm \ref{alg:ligp_temp} with $m$ and $n$ appropriate to the input dimension $d$ (Appendix \ref{app:nsize}), provided momentarily with our particular exercises.
+For initial local lengthscale $\theta^{(0)}$, we have had success with a number of heuristics which often lead to similar values/performance for LIGP methods in our exercises. \cite{laGP} suggests the 10\% quantile of squared pairwise distances between the neighborhood points $\X_n$.\footnote{In {\tt laGP}, the function providing $\theta^{(0)}$ in this way is {\tt darg}.} See Algorithm \ref{alg:ip_wimse}.
 A downside is that this is quadratic in $n$.
-A more absolute/direct linear-in-$n$ approach would match $\theta^{(0)} = \sigma^2$ where $3\sigma$ approximates the 99\% quantile of a Gaussian fit to the margins of $\X_n$.
+A more absolute/direct $\mathcal{O}(n)$ approach matches $\theta^{(0)} = \sigma^2$, where $3\sigma$ approximates the 99\% quantile of a Gaussian fit, to the margins of $\X_n$.
 Algorithm \ref{alg:qnorm_design} exemplifies this choice for contrast, although we see these as interchangeable.
-Each $\bar{\x}_{m+1}$ augmenting $\bar{\X}_m$ optimizing $\log$ wIMSE is found via a 20-point multi-start L-BFGS-B \citep{Byrd1995} scheme (using {\tt optim} in {\sf R}) peppered within the bounding box surrounding the neighborhood $\X_n$ to a tolerance of 0.01.
+Each $\bar{\x}_{m+1}$ augmenting $\bar{\X}_m$ optimizing wIMSE is found via a 20-point multi-start L-BFGS-B \citep{Byrd1995} scheme (using {\tt optim} in {\sf R}) peppered within the bounding box surrounding the neighborhood $\X_n$ to a tolerance of 0.01.
 Templates derived from space-filling designs (Section \ref{sec:spacefill}) originate from $m-1$ point LHSs through the hyperrectangle enclosing $\X_n(\check{\x})$, and then augmented with $\check{\x}$ as the $m^\mathrm{th}$ inducing point.
-LIGP (qNorm) uses an LHS scaled with the inverse Gaussian CDF for its inducing point template.